-If you've played six-max cash games with any sort of frequency in the past few years, you'll have noticed that the aggression level has reached epic proportions.
+If you've played six-max cash games with any frequency in the past few years you'll have noticed that aggression levels have reached epic proportions.

 So where in that sea of raises and reraises do small pocket pairs belong?

-Sets are such large money-winners that at lower stakes there are players known as "set farmers" who do nothing but play super tight and "farm" sets, doing their best to get all-in when they hit.
+Sets are such large money-winners that at lower stakes there are players known as "set miners" who do nothing but play super tight and "mine" sets, doing their best to get all-in when they hit.

 This tight, super-basic strategy is even effective enough to beat the smallest stakes ... which should give you an idea of how powerful sets are.